powsybl/powsybl-open-rao/docs/castor/linear-problem/core-problem-filler.md

 <br>

-### Definition of the setpoint variations of the RangeActions
+### Definition of the set-point variations of the RangeActions

+#### Using the absolute variation variable

+> The following equations are used if the RAO is used in (relative) minimum margin optimization mode.

 $$
 \begin{equation}